 We invest our excess cash balances in marketable debt securities and classify our investments as either held-to-maturity or available-for-sale based on facts and circumstances present at the time we purchased the securities.
 At each balance sheet date presented, we classified all of our investments in debt securities as available-for-sale and as current assets as they represent the investment of funds available for current operations.
 We report available-for-sale debt securities at fair value at each balance sheet date and include any unrealized holding gains and losses (the adjustment to fair value) in accumulated other comprehensive (loss) income, a component of stockholders' equity.
 Realized gains and losses are determined using the specific identification method and are included in other income (expense).
 If any adjustment to fair value reflects a decline in the value of the marketable debt securities, we consider all available evidence to evaluate the extent to which the decline is "other than temporary," including our intention to sell and, if so, mark the investment to market through a charge to our consolidated statements of operations and comprehensive loss.
 We did not record any impairment charges related to our marketable debt securities during the years ended December 31, 2019, 2018 or 2017.
-Our marketable debt securities are classified as cash equivalents if the original maturity, from the date of purchase, is in excess of 90 days.
+Our marketable debt securities are classified as cash equivalents if the original maturity, from the date of purchase, is 90 days or less, and as marketable debt securities if the original maturity, from the date of purchase, is 0.
 Our cash equivalents are generally composed of commercial paper, corporate notes, U.S. government-sponsored enterprise securities, U.S. treasury securities and money market funds.